MethodsAndPractices/vsteam/.docs/Get-VSTeamWorkItemState.md

 ### -ProcessTemplate

-The Process holding the WorkItem types of interest.
+The process holding the WorkItem types of interest.

 ```yaml
 Type: String